semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 <dl>
   <dt>Semgrep OSS</dt>
   <dd>
-    Refers to Semgrep offerings with an open source license, primarily the Semgrep OSS Engine, a fast and customizable static application security testing (SAST) scanner.
+    Includes an open source, lightweight SAST scanner and rules in the <a href="https://semgrep.dev/r/"><i class="fas fa-external-link fa-xs"></i> Semgrep Registry</a> with <strong>open source licenses</strong>.
+You can also write your own custom rules for use with Semgrep OSS.
+Semgrep OSS is best for small teams or personal projects.
   </dd>
-  <dt>Semgrep AppSec Platform</dt>
+  <dt>Semgrep AppSec Platform (Semgrep)</dt>
   <dd>
-    <p style={{marginBottom: '0.5rem'}}>Refers to proprietary offerings from Semgrep, Inc. These include the following products:</p>
+    <p style={{marginBottom: '0.5rem'}}>Refers to a proprietary software suite tailored to support AppSec engineers through the entire software development life cycle (SDLC).
+Best for deploying security programs throughout their organization.
+Many of Semgrep's features support the deployment of <Link to ='/secure-guardrails/secure-guardrails-in-semgrep'>secure guardrails</Link>.
+Semgrep includes the following products:</p>
     <dl style={{marginTop: '0px'}}>
       <dt>Semgrep Code</dt><dd>A SAST scanner that uses cross-file (interfile) and cross-function (intrafile) analysis for improved results over Semgrep OSS.
 Semgrep Code includes rules written by Semgrep's Security Research team, called <strong>Pro Rules</strong>.
 These rules use cross-file analysis to reduce false positives.</dd>
       <dt>Semgrep Supply Chain</dt><dd>A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).</dd>